Air quality deteriorates in many parts in north and central India; In Delhi , AAP govt blames BJP after cracker ban fails | Science-Environment

 According to the Central Pollution Control Board (CPCB), several other cities and districts in the country recorded severe AQI -- Agra, Baghpat, Vrindavan in Uttar Pradesh; Ballbhgarh, Bhiwani, Hisar, Jind, Panipat, Rohtak in Haryana and Bhiwadi in Rajasthan.

-Among the districts where the AQI was 'very poor' were -- Ambala in Haryana; Jaipur, Jodhpur, Kota in Rajasthan, Gwalior in Madhya Pradesh, Gorakhpur in UP, Jalandhar in Punjab.
+Among the districts and cities where the AQI was 'very poor' were -- Ambala in Haryana; Jaipur, Jodhpur, Kota in Rajasthan, Gwalior in Madhya Pradesh, Gorakhpur in UP, Jalandhar in Punjab and Chennai in Tamil Nadu.

-The AQI was in the poor category in Kolkata and Howrah in West Bengal; Patiala in Punjab and Patna in Punjab along with other districts in various states.
+The AQI was in the poor category in Kolkata and Howrah in West Bengal; Patiala in Punjab and Patna in Bihar along with other districts in various states.

-The 24-hour average concentration of lung-damaging fine particles known as PM2.5 in Delhi-NCR shot up from 243 micrograms per cubic meter at 6 PM on Thursday (Diwali day) to 410 micrograms per cubic meter at 9 AM on Friday, around seven times the safe limit of 60 micrograms per cubic meter.
+The 24-hour average concentration of lung-damaging fine particles known as PM2.5 in Delhi-NCR shot up from 243 micrograms per cubic metre at 6 PM on Thursday (Diwali day) to 410 micrograms per cubic metre at 9 AM on Friday, around seven times the safe limit of 60 micrograms per cubic metre.

-Rai said Delhi's base pollution has remained the same.
-Only two factors have been added – firecrackers and stubble burning.

 ''A large number of people did not burst firecrackers.
 I thank them all.
 But some people burst firecrackers on purpose.
-The BJP made them do it,'' he told reporters here.
+I categorically say the BJP instigated them to do it,'' Rai told reporters.

 The minister said the number of farm fires has risen to 3,500 and its impact is visible in Delhi.

-Ahead of the festive season, the Delhi government had announced a complete ban on firecrackers till January 1, 2022.
-It ran an aggressive campaign against the sale and use of firecrackers.
+Ahead of the festive season, the Delhi government had announced a complete ban on firecrackers till January 1, 2022, and ran an aggressive campaign against their sale and use.

+The Delhi Police arrested 281 people -- 138 for selling and supplying firecrackers and 143 for bursting them -- between September 29 and Diwali on Thursday, according to data provided by the force.

 Concerned citizens and environment activists shared pictures and videos of fireworks on social media and called the ban on crackers a "joke".